Minuscule 33: Text

-Its Greek text of the Gospels is an excellent representative of the Alexandrian text-type, but with some Byzantine readings, particularly in Acts of the Apostles and the Pauline epistles.
-Aland placed it in Category II in Gospels and to Category I in rest of books of the New Testament.
-According to the Claremont Profile Method it represents the Alexandrian text-type as its weak member.
+Its Greek text is considered to be a representative of the Alexandrian text-type, but with some Byzantine readings, particularly in Acts of the Apostles and the Pauline epistles.
+Biblical scholar Kurt Aland placed it in Category II in the Gospels, and to Category I in the rest of books of the New Testament.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents the Alexandrian text-type as its weak member.